Electromagnetic and Optical Sensor Technologies for Natural Gas Storage Safety Monitoring

 Project Status

-Over the operational life of wellbores, the borehole casing and cement are subject to significant mechanical stress and to fluid and microbial induced corrosion and damages.
+Over the operational life of wellbores, the borehole casing and cement are subject to significant mechanical stress and fluid and microbial-induced corrosion and damages.
 This is exacerbated in underground gas storage (UGS) facilities due to the high operating pressure and multi-decadal injection and withdrawal operations.
-Currently, wellbore integrity monitoring mostly relies on downhole logging, which is intrusive and expensive to conduct.
+Wellbore integrity monitoring mostly relies on downhole logging, which is intrusive and expensive to conduct.
 These limitations render the downhole wireline tools incapable of providing frequent, real-time monitoring data.
-As a result, it is difficult to predict the borehole degradation trajectory, which can provide early warning of potential borehole failures.
+As a result, predicting the borehole degradation trajectory is difficult, which can provide early warning of potential borehole failures.

 Project Innovation